brentgroves/repsys/k8s/microk8s_on_multipass_vm_install.md

 mkdir ~/.kube
 sudo chown -f -R $USER ~/.kube
 # You will also need to re-enter the session for the group update to take place:
+# I could not do this on multipass vms so I just exited and re-ssh'd
 su - $USER
 -or-
 sudo usermod -a -G microk8s $USER